 , there are plenty of other parkways and open spaces in the vicinity for urbanites seeking relaxation to explore, since the Marzahn-Hellersdof district has the third-largest proportion of green space of all Berlin districts.

 It was during the course of the International Garden Exhibition that the Kienberg Park

 was created.
 In the process, what was already there was enhanced in order to achieve a greater diversity of structures and species.
 Brand new attractions including the Wolkenhain lookout tower, panorama cafe, and nature bobsleigh run make the Kienberg Plateau the park’s focal point.
 On the plateau is the “Wolkenhain” ropeway stopover.
-Due to construction following the IGA Berlin 2017, however, it will only be accessible via the ropeway in the spring of 2018.

 Covering around 16 km, the Wuhle Valley

 is the longest greenway in the eastern part of the capital city and stretches from Ahrensfelde all the way to Köpenick.
 An engaging hiking and biking path beckons for extended journeys.
 The ropeway swoops over this landscape shaped by glacial forces and up to the Kienberg.